Regional Park Walking Tracks

 Location Port FitzRoy area, Aotea / Great Barrier Island

-Ferry from Auckland city to Tryphena (approximately 4.5 hours); or flight from Auckland to Claris airport (approximately 30 minutes)
+Access to island Ferry from Auckland to Tryphena (approximately 4.5 hours); flight from Auckland to Claris (approximately 30 minutes)

-Access to sanctuary 45-minute drive north from Claris airport; approximately 1.5 hours from Tryphena ferry terminal
+Access to sanctuary Drive north from Claris or Tryphena ferry terminal

 Day visitor entry Free